-While only 16 percent of respondents said they enjoy layovers, the airport in which they experience their downtime may help to raise travelers’ feelings of contentment.
+While only 16 percent of respondents said they enjoy layovers, the airport in which they experience their downtime may help to raise travellers’ feelings of contentment.
 According to our survey participants, Tokyo’s Narita International Airport topped our list.
-Here, 78 percent of travelers said they mostly or greatly enjoyed their time between flights.
+Here, 78 percent of travellers said they mostly or greatly enjoyed their time between flights.

 To see the ranking of all 50 airports included in this study, scroll down to our interactive table.

 Enjoy Delicious Cuisine

 Although bringing snacks on a long journey may help you feel healthier or save money, you may want to actually treat yourself to a meal at some of the airports on our list.

 Again, Narita International Airport in Tokyo took the top spot, with nearly 93 percent of its travellers satisfied with the restaurants available.
 Business Insider named the airport the 14th best airport in the world in 2017, partially due to its numerous food offerings.

 Even if you’ve only got a few minutes in the airport, you still have ample opportunity to enjoy Japanese favourites, like ramen, udon, and sushi.
 Nanosato’s menu is full of homestyle Japanese dishes, and even the local airport staff fill the queue at this eatery.
 If you’re looking for sushi during your stop, be sure to try Sushi Yuraku.
 They source their fish locally from Tokyo Bay.

 Among the American airports, Denver International came out on top in our study.
 If you’re lucky enough to have a layover in this mountainous Western city, be sure to check out Root Down DIA in Terminal C, especially if you’re in need of a cocktail.
 Root Down is one of Denver’s favourite eateries, and you can enjoy its locally sourced menu for breakfast, lunch, or dinner.